gabriel-sanchez-lindell/gabriel-sanchez-lindell/README.md

 * **DevOps & Infrastructure:** Transitioned legacy systems from rigid downtime windows to Continuous Deployment (CD) using Kubernetes, Kafka, and ArgoCD.
 * **Process Automation:** Built RPA systems to replace manual workflows, including an engine that processes 1,000+ booking emails daily.
 * **Database Management:** Extensive history with Oracle databases, resolving production incidents, and writing PL/SQL modules for high-throughput pricing systems.
 * **Communication & Remote Work:** Fluent in Spanish (Native) and English (Full Professional).
 Experienced in distributed environments with certifications in remote work and remote leadership.
-Previously authored technical reference books on software development and systems administration.

 ## What I'm Building